Katherine A. Flores, MD

 Education and Training

-- California State University, Fresno, Certificate of Advanced Study in Educational Technology (in progress)
+- California State University, Fresno, Certificate of Advanced Study in Educational Technology

 Academic Program Coordinator